This educational content related to prediabetes was created in partnership with ADCES, a founding partner of Beyond Type 2.

 What is Prediabetes?

 Prediabetes can be determined using your A1C, measuring your fasting blood sugar, or through an oral glucose tolerance test.
 Each test uses a specific range to determine if your blood sugar levels are high enough to qualify for a diagnosis of prediabetes.

-A1C: Measures your average blood sugar over the previous 3 months.
+A1C: Measures your average blood sugar over the previous three months.

 - Prediabetes range: 5.7 to 6.4 percent

-Fasting Blood Sugar: Your blood sugar sample after fasting overnight or after at least 8 hours.
+Fasting Blood Sugar: Your blood sugar sample after fasting overnight or after at least eight hours.

-Oral Glucose Tolerance Test: A used to diagnose gestational diabetes and Type 2 diabetes.
-You drink a sweet drink and then your blood sugar is tested 2 hours later.
+Oral Glucose Tolerance Test: It is used to diagnose gestational diabetes and type 2 diabetes.
+You drink a sweet drink and then your blood sugar is tested two hours later.